-We believe it is important to keep track of our portfolio companies' progress to reduce GHG emissions.
+We believe it is important to keep track of portfolio companies' progress to reduce GHG emissions.
 For this reason, we engage with companies directly and thematically on climate.
-As mentioned in this report, we conduct a Climate Commitments Audit across the portfolio to assess our portfolio companies' climate intentions; and we directly engage with companies for which we need to seek clarity on their climate plans or push for stronger commitments.
+As mentioned in this report, we conduct a Climate Commitments Audit across the portfolio to assess our portfolio companies' climate intentions; and we directly engage with companies for which we need to seek greater clarity on their climate plans.
 We consider our approach to climate stewardship a valuable component in our efforts to mitigate climate-related risks within the portfolio.
 We provide below an overview of our methodology and the results of Climate Commitments Audit as at 31 December 2023.